 The Patagonia is warmer than three pieces, including the Top Pick for the "barely-winter" climates of southern latitudes Columbia Mission Air Interchange 3-in-1.
 The Jackson Glacier is similar in insulating value to Arc'teryx's Fission SV.
 The Jackson Glacier is all anyone should need in all but the coldest weeks in the United States "Lower 48".
 For extended time in the coldest conditions, something like the or the Top Pick Canada Goose Expedition Parka will be warmer.

 Patagonia employs the best water repellent coating in the business.
-Somehow, over years now and through multiple review categories, our testers have always found the outer fabric and the coatings of Patagonia clothing to be remarkably water resistant.
-It is the water-resistant coating of the outer fabric that makes water "bead up".
+Somehow, over the course of years now and through multiple review categories, our testers have always found the outer fabric and the coatings of Patagonia clothing to be remarkably water resistant.
+It is the water-resistant coating of the outer fabric that makes water "bead up."
 Rub it in, let it sit, and spend enough time out and about, and water will still soak in.
 However, Patagonia products better resist this soaking-in than any others we use, perennially.
-This is good, in this case, because beyond the water repellent coating, the Jackson Glacier has little to protect against wet weather.
+This is good, in this case, because beyond the water-repellent coating, the Jackson Glacier has little to protect against wet weather.
 It protects enough, but the full Gore-Tex construction of the Arc'teryx Camosun and Arc'teryx Fission SV are more protective than the Jackson Glacier.

-Only the Best Buy Marmot Fordham ties the Jackson Glacier for comfort.
+Only the Best Buy Marmot Fordham and the all down OR Whitefish tie the Jackson Glacier for comfort.
 Both are made of light and soft fabrics and insulated with down insulation - surely a recipe for comfort.
 The Rei Hoodie is constructed the same way, and is even lighter.
 The REI jacket scores a perfect 10 for comfort but is not nearly warm nor protective enough to challenge the others.

 The Glacier is a simple jacket.
 It has a basic pocket set and a brilliant hood.
 The feature set is comparable to that of the Woolrich Bitter Chill and the Editors' Choice Arc'teryx Camosun.
 The double-digit pocket count in the Top Pick Canada Goose Expedition Parka is dizzying when compared to the Jackson Glacier.